hazelcast/hazelcast-platform-demos/README.md

 If you wish to use a managed Hazelcast instance, sign-up for [Hazelcast Viridian](https://viridian.hazelcast.com) and create a cluster.

-This needs 7 properties.
+This needs 6 properties.

-For the first five, you can find them on the cluster list page [here](https://viridian.hazelcast.com/cluster/list), and then select the cluster you want.
+For the first four, you can find them on the cluster list page [here](https://viridian.hazelcast.com/cluster/list), and then select the cluster you want.

 From there, the easiest way is to click on the "_Connect Client_" button, then the "_Advanced Set-up_" tab.